Developing New Managers? How to Set Your First-Time Leaders Up for Success

 You want to develop leaders, not just bosses, so helping new managers understand the new mindset and behaviors they need in their role is essential.
 Training specifically tailored to the challenges of first-level management can help.
 New managers may know they need to communicate or give feedback to direct reports — but what they’re doing may not be working.
 Trying new approaches rather than relying on what seems most obvious or easy is the only way to change and improve.

-When you provide access to development to your first-time leaders (whether in-house or through external partners), be sure the content is relevant to them, and not just in the generic way that everyone can use to develop their core leadership skills and understand the different leadership roles they must be able to play.
+When you provide access to leadership development to your first-time leaders (whether in-house or through external partners), be sure the content is relevant to them, and not generic, to help develop their core leadership skills and understand the different leadership roles they must be able to play.

 Developing new managers also means equipping them with a clear picture of their current leadership style, strengths, and weaknesses.
 We believe that one of the key principles to help accelerate leader development is being deliberate about providing experiences tailored to an individual’s most pressing development needs.
 So, help new managers develop key leadership competencies needed to succeed — especially the skills that frontline managers need — and consider providing access to 360 feedback to increase self-awareness.
 (But ensure they approach their assessment data in the right way to make a real and lasting impact.)

 Discover the art, science, and practice behind learning and leading as a first-time manager with this research-based book filled with practical advice and lessons.